 Smith’s Island is an unassuming, often overlooked land mass in St. George’s Harbour.
-Though it is sparsely developed today, it was the home of the very first Bermudian settlers – those few men who stayed behind while the Sea Venture continued on to Jamestown.
+Though it is sparsely developed today, it was the home of the very first Bermudian settlers – those few men who stayed behind while the Sea Venture survivors continued on to Jamestown in The Deliverance.
 Recent archaeological research by Dr. Michael Jarvis is taking a closer look at the historic island.

 Wrecked On Bermuda

-The passengers on the Sea Venture, the ship that settled Bermuda in 1609, were bright with optimism – they heard that the New World could bring them fortune and prosperity.
+The passengers on the Sea Venture, were bright with optimism as they left England – they heard that the New World could bring them fortune and prosperity.
 They were also eager to leave England for other reasons – most of them were criminals.
-But being part of the new colony was risky business, since the settlers at Jamestown suffered famine, disease, and relentless slaughter by the Native Americans.
+But being part of the new colony was risky business, since the settlers at Jamestown suffered famine, disease, and relentless slaughter by the Native Americans as they soon discovered.

 Though the English tried to keep such grave reports under wraps, it’s likely that the colonists had some idea that their task would not be an easy one.
 When the Sea Venture wrecked on Bermuda’s shores in 1609, they found plentiful food in the form of docile cahows and turtles, and, further, no native people to bother them.